AnasHasanie/AnasHasanie/README.md

 <h3 align="center">An aspiring Front-end developer.</h3>

 <p align="left">
-I am a dedicated and goal-oriented BBIT student with a strong passion for web development.
+I am a dedicated and goal-oriented BBIT student with a strong passion for website development.
 I have hands-on experience in building responsive and user-friendly websites using HTML5, CSS3, and JavaScript.
 My goal is to become a skilled Full Stack Developer, and I’m constantly learning and improving by working on real-world projects and exploring new technologies.

 </p>